kathryncodesthings/improving-data-visualisation/README.md

 There are also some smaller problems which could be cleaned up:
 * The y axis could be removed as all the data points are labelled.
 This could reduce some of the visual clutter.
-* The order of the years is back-to-front from how most data users would expect.
-Although new -> old is normal for financial statements, data users would expect to see old -> new when looking at information.
+* The order of the years is back-to-front from what most data users would expect.
+Although new -> old is customary for financial statements, data users would expect to see old -> new when looking at time series data visualisation.
 * Needing to look back and forth to the key to get the data category isn't ideal.
 * It's also not easy to compare categories year-on-year quickly.
 This takes more time, and it's easy for users to make a mistake.